LUC x Firstdraft Online Exhibition

 Part-time mythologist

-The artists in Little Umbrella Collective are gifted storytellers, translating fables and mythos, shared history and personal narratives into vibrant visual allegories.
-This can be seen in the graphic line work and application of colour in Sudheera Dissanayake’s The Peacock, an interpretation of Aesop’s fable ‘The Peacock and the Crane’, and the rich fictions playing out in the tableaus of Jeremy Swales’ Dreamland, and Deep City.
-The titles of Chloë Abdelnour’s New Myth 1 & 2….
+This can be seen in the graphic line work and application of colour in Sudheera Dissanayake’s The Peacock, an interpretation of Aesop’s fable ‘The Peacock and the Crane’, and the rich fictions playing out in the tableaus of Jeremy Swales’ Ghost Town with No Ghosts, Danger Canyon, and Dreamland.
+Whether these stories are familiar, known entities, or new additions to the shared human canon, they are rich, vibrant and elaborate.
+This is revealed in the works of Chloë Abdelnour, whose titles, New Myth 1 & 2, are ambiguous invitations to explore their complex materiality and unravel the lore embedded within.

 Along all the edges of the day and all the parts inside as well